csi-greifflab/T1D-TCR/README.md

 ### **Deep Learning Classification with DeepRC**
 - Tool: [DeepRC](https://github.com/ml-jku/DeepRC)
-- T1D dataset is currently being used in a compitition, the repository of the DeepRC code optimized for the T1D dataset will be made public once we conclude the compitition.
+- T1D dataset is currently being used in a compitition.
+The repository containing the DeepRC code optimized for the T1D dataset will be made publicly available upon conclusion of the competition.

 ### **Quantitative Trait Locus (QTL) Analysis**
 - Outputs of the QTL analysis are included in the **data folder**.